heptarch/heptarch.github.io/drafts/demon.md

 tunnels, the hum of coils and windings gets louder;
-Susan feels as if she is becoming her true self once more: a self which expands through the tunnels, which winds in arcs of jagged light through the despatch tubes and magnetized colloids.
+Susan feels as if she is becoming her true self once more: a self which expands through the tunnels, which winds in arcs of jagged light through the silvered despatch tubes and magnetized colloids.

 The frog disgorges her at a junction of six tunnels, a few meters across and choked with machinery.
 Susan puts the lamp on a cluttered